Welcome to the website of the second UncertaiNLP workshop to be held at EMNLP 2025 in Suzhou, China.

 UncertaiNLP welcomes submissions to topics related (but not limited) to:

-- Frameworks for uncertainty representation
+- Formal tools for uncertainty representation

 - Theoretical work on probability and its generalizations